rsk700/leap-lang/README.md

 - `list[user]` - list of `user` structs
 - `list[list[string]]` - list of lists of strings

-List can be used for defining type of field in struct.

 ## Struct

 Struct is a user defined type, can have zero or more fields, and can have type arguments for generict values.